 Want something a little stronger?
 The beers made by the Bahamian Brewery are definitely worth trying, as are the delicious rum cocktails served up and down the archipelago.
 The Yellow Bird is a favorite rum cocktail of many Bahamians.

 Bermudan cuisine is a real mash of English and Caribbean influences, and subsequently favorite dishes here include salted codfish and potatoes (a common breakfast), fish chowder, and fish and chips.

 Seafood is therefore a big deal in Bermuda, and locally caught rockfish and wahoo are almost always on the menu around the island.

 For desert, bananas are king.
 Banana crumble and Bermuda Banana cakes are well worth trying.

 To wash it all down, rum – like most tropical islands – is the drink of choice!
 Try the Dark ‘n Stormy cocktail, a blend of rum with ginger beer.

-Bahamas vs Bermuda: Which should you choose?
+Bahamas vs Bermuda: Which is the Better Choice?

 Both are great destinations, but certainly suit different vacations.
 The Bahamas’ most popular islands and beaches can be packed and noisy.
 However, with so many beaches and islands, it’s still possible to find remote secluded spots all to yourself.
 If you have longer than a week for your holiday and want a bit of an island hopping adventure and a fun nightlife, then the Bahamas would suit you best.

 Smaller Bermuda is better suited to tourists who want great beaches but also wish to have all the sights and tourist hot-spots in close reach.
 Therefore if you would rather spend more time sunbathing and shopping than exploring and partying, then Bermuda is probably the better destination.